Electrical Toolset in Autodesk AutoCAD | Features

 Automatic reports

-Simplify your workflow and save time by automatically generating and updating multiple customised reports.
+Simplify your workflow and save time by automatically generating and updating multiple customized reports.

 Support for electrical standards